Cuba is famous for its rum cocktails, and rightly so. It is, after all, the birthplace of Bacardi.

 I was surprised that nothing official was going on.
 There were very few locals about, considering the importance of this event in Cuba's past.

 A few of us jumped into the sea for a brief swim, but the rough water crashing against the rocks made it exhausting work.
 Across the road was a cenote swimming hole with cool crystal clear fresh water.
-We crossed over for a much more relaxing swim there.
-Or rather a relaxing float.
+We crossed over for a much more relaxing float there.

 At lunch I tried a small piece of another traveler's order of fried crocodile.
 I suppose you could say it tasted like chicken, but more so the rubber kind.
 Thankfully there was a tasty Cristal beer within easy reach.